powersimmani/MRI-based-Diagnosis-of-Rotator-Cuff-Tears-using-Deep-Learning-and-Weighted-Linear-Combinations/README.md

 ## Introduction

 Rotator Cuff Tears (RCTs) are a common injury among people who are middle-aged or older.
 For effective diagnosis of RCTs, orthopedic surgeons typically need to have access to both shoulder Magnetic Resonance Imaging (MRI) and proton density-weighted imaging.
 However, the generation and interpretation of such comprehensive image information is labor intensive, and thus time consuming and costly.
 Although computer-aided diagnosis can help in mitigating the aforementioned issues, not many computational tools are currently available for diagnosing RCTs.
 Furthermore, it is hard to find a publicly available shoulder MRI dataset for research purposes.
-By releasing our shoulder MRI dataset of 2,447 T2-weighted coronal scans, we hope to facilitate further research efforts and ease of benchmarking.
+By releasing our shoulder MRI dataset of 2,447 T2-weighted coronal MRI scans, we hope to facilitate further research efforts and ease of benchmarking.

 ## Dataset information